mikrasilnikov/vine/README.md

 file with the name `config.sample.json` is included.

 ### Limitations for Date Ranges
-- Currently (2021-06-17) beatport incorrectly displays lists longer than 10,000 items.
+- Currently (2021-06-17) Beatport incorrectly displays lists longer than 10,000 items.
 When this problem occurs, exclamation marks will be displayed on the progress bar:

   ![alt text](https://github.com/mikrasilnikov/PreviewsDownloader2/blob/main/img/beatport-10k.png "beatport 10k bug")

-  and entries like these would appear in the log file
+  and entries like these would appear in the `vine.log` file
   ```
   Got empty last page of 01-my-beatport.
 Beatport 10K bug?
   Empty intermediate page (Beatport 10K bug?): Right(https://www.beatport.com/tracks/all?per-page=150&start-date=2021-01-01&end-date=2021-01-08&page=67)